-The best way to handle the absence of functions memset and memcpy is to provide source code for them.
+To handle the absence of functions memset and memcpy, we will provide source code for them.
 Sometimes it is a good idea to provide the exact source code that will actually be used in an actual running environment, so as to detect subtle bugs in the interactions between the program and the system libraries.
 On the other hand, string manipulation functions often feature difficult-to-analyze architecture-dependent optimizations.
 For these, it is better to provide a simpler but equivalent implementation.
 In this particular case, let us provide these two functions in a file that we will place with the others and name "lib.c".

+'''

-''' #include <string.h>
+#include <string.h>

 void memcpy(void region1, const void region2, size_t n)

-{
+3

 char dest = (char)region1;

+5

 const char first = (const char)region2;

 const char last = ((const char)region2) + n;

 char result = (char)region1;

 while (first != last)

-'''

-'''
+dest++ = first++;

 10

-dest++ = first++;
+return result;

 11

-return result;

 12

 13

 void memset (void dest, int val, size_t len)

 14

+15

 unsigned char ptr = (unsigned char)dest;

 16

+while (len-- > 0)

 17

-while (len-- > 0)

 ptr++ = val;

 18

+19

 return dest;

-19

 20

 '''